vigumkn/My_VBA_Applications/README.md

-Dynamic Letter Generator is an Excel application that generates letters in mass and stores them in the appropriate management directory.
+Letter Doc Generator : Dynamic Letter Generator is an Excel application that generates letters in mass and stores them in the appropriate management directory.